Naviu-tech/J-Jobs/README.md

 ---

+**Need Help?**
-**Need Help?** Check the [documentation](docs/) directory for detailed guides, or review the automation scripts for advanced customization options.
+- Check the [documentation](docs/) directory for detailed guides
+- Run `npm run` to see all available scripts
+- Review the Content Management Scripts section above for automation options